BrianPugh/cyclopts/docs/source/group_validators.rst

 ================
 Group Validators
 ================
-Cyclopts has some builtin common group validators in the ``cyclopts.validators`` module.
+Cyclopts has some builtin common group validators in the :ref:`cyclopts.validators <API Validators>` module.

 -------------
 LimitedChoice